ichortower/HatMouseLacey/docs/help-spoilers.md

 This is one way you could translate Bulbasaur's Japanese name, *Fushigidane*.
 * *"Oh, to be a rodent in an open-air bath with an orange on my head."*\
 [One of the capybara orange posts](https://i.kym-cdn.com/photos/images/original/002/194/531/8b4.jpg).
+* *"You really are fond of showing her your hats, aren't you?
+If I didn't know better, I'd think you had feelings for her.
+Oh no, dear me.
+Pretend you didn't hear that."*\
+Solaire of Astora, *Dark Souls* (2011).

 And here are some intentional gags at Stardew Valley's expense: